-The following investment limitations may be changed only by a vote of a majority of the fund's outstanding voting shares.
+The following investment policies and restrictions of the funds may be changed only by a vote of a majority of a fund's outstanding voting shares:

-The fund may not:
+Each fund may not:

-- (1) Purchase securities of any issuer unless consistent with the maintenance of its status as a diversified company under the 1940 Act. - (2) Concentrate investments in a particular industry or group of industries as concentration is defined under the 1940 Act, or the rules or regulations thereunder.

-(3) Purchase or sell commodities, commodities contracts or real estate; lend or borrow money; issue senior securities; underwrite securities; or pledge, mortgage or hypothecate any of its assets, except as permitted by the 1940 Act or the rules or regulations thereunder.
+- (1) Purchase securities of an issuer, except as consistent with the maintenance of its status as an open-end diversified company under the 1940 Act, the rules or regulations thereunder or any exemption therefrom, as such statute, rules or regulations may be amended or interpreted from time to time. - (2) Concentrate investments in a particular industry or group of industries, as concentration is defined under the 1940 Act, the rules or regulations thereunder or any exemption therefrom, as such statute, rules or regulations may be amended or interpreted from time to time. - (3) Purchase or sell commodities, commodities contracts or real estate, lend or borrow money, issue senior securities, underwrite securities issued by others, or pledge, mortgage or hypothecate any of its assets, except as permitted by (or not prohibited by) the 1940 Act or the rules or regulations thereunder or any exemption therefrom, as such statute, rules or regulations may be amended or interpreted from time to time.